gravel road going up hill in a canyon

 Dugong seen on our Monkey Mia cruise

-Other possible detours for the Perth to Broome road trip include Lancelin’s sand dunes, Jurien Bay’s seal lions, Geraldton, Monkey Mia’s dolphin and other marine life, and Carnarvon.
+Other possible detours for the Perth to Broome road trip include Lancelin’s sand dunes, Jurien Bay’s seal lions, Geraldton, Monkey Mia’s dolphin and other marine life.

 For incredible snorkelling, head to Turquoise Bay or Oyster Stacks in Exmouth, Coral Bay, and Jurien Bay.